OleHolmNielsen/Slurm_tools/pestat/README.md

 History
 -------

-The pestat tool was inspired by a similar tool for Torque/PBS by David Singleton <David.Singleton@anu.edu.au> (Sep 23, 2004), see https://github.com/abarbu/torque/blob/master/contrib/README.pestat
+The pestat tool was inspired by a similar tool for Torque/PBS by David Singleton (Sep 23, 2004), see https://github.com/abarbu/torque/blob/master/contrib/README.pestat

 The present author later wrote a pestat bash script for Torque, see